 - Other topics such as Knife Sharpening (for both hunting and kitchen knives), Food Procurement and Cooking Techniques will be covered.

 - Identifying and preparing wild Edible Survival Foods so that you will always have multiple food sources available in the woods.

-- How to make a “Survival Kit”
+- How to design and make a “Survival Kit”